 Information relating solely to correspondence with individuals or persons.

-Press releases, fact sheets, press conferences or similar communications in any medium that announce, support the announcement or give public notice of information the Office of the Secretary has disseminated elsewhere.
+Press releases, fact sheets, press conferences or similar communications in any medium that announce, support the announcement or give public notice of information TA has disseminated elsewhere

 Archival records, including library holdings.